Are learning-related vision issues holding your child back?

 Ruling out simple refractive errors is the first step in making sure your child is visually ready for school.
 But nearsightedness, farsightedness and astigmatism are not the only visual disorders that can make learning more difficult.

 Less obvious vision problems related to the way the eyes function and how the brain processes visual information also can limit your child's ability to learn.

 Any vision problems that have the potential to affect academic and reading performance are considered learning-related vision problems.

 Learning-related vision problems are not learning disabilities.
 The U.S. Individuals with Disabilities Education Act (IDEA)* defines a specific learning disability as: ". . . a disorder in one or more of the basic psychological processes involved in understanding or in using language, spoken or written, that may manifest itself in an imperfect ability to listen, think, speak, read, write, spell, or do mathematical calculations, including conditions such as perceptual disabilities, brain injury, minimal brain dysfunction, dyslexia, and developmental aphasia."

 IDEA also says learning disabilities do not include learning problems that are primarily due to visual, hearing or motor disabilities.
-Mental retardation and emotional disturbances also are excluded as learning disabilities, along with learning problems related to environmental, cultural or economic disadvantage.
+Intellectual disability and emotional disturbances also are excluded as learning disabilities, along with learning problems related to environmental, cultural or economic disadvantage.

-But specific vision problems can contribute to a child's learning problems, whether or not he has been diagnosed as "learning disabled."
+But specific vision problems can contribute to learning problems, whether or not a child has been diagnosed as "learning disabled."
 In other words, a child struggling in school may have a specific learning disability, a learning-related vision problem, or both.